rozhansalehi/Digital-Image-Processing/README.md

 ## HW4: Frequency Domain Filtering
 - Preserving the intensity boundaries during filtering
 - Stretching and clipping
-- Spacial information in phase image of Fourier transform
+- Spatial information in phase image of Fourier transform

 ## HW5: Restoration and Morphology
-### 1. Removing spacial-pattern noise
+### 1. Removing spatial-pattern noise
 - Identifying noise in the Fourier transformation of the image
 - Applying a notch filter
 - Getting inverse Fourier transform